Huerte/Gitomation/Inspirational_Quote.md

 ### "The ladder of success is best climbed by stepping on the rungs of opportunity." - Ayn Rand
 ### "You become a worrier by practicing worry.
 You become free of worry by practicing the opposite." - Norman Vincent Peale
 ### "Courage is fear that has said its prayers and decided to go forward anyway." - Joyce Meyer
+### "You don't need anybody to tell you who you are or what you are.
+You are what you are!" - John Lennon